vanadium-archive/browser/src/components/help/content/browse.md

 ![Visualize View](helpimg/visualize.png)

-You can drag items (nodes) around to rearrange the graph, and can zoom in and out.
+You can drag items (nodes) around to rearrange the graph, and can zoom in and out (if your mouse has a scroll wheel).
 As in the other views, you can click on items to show details for that item (in the right pane).